peterpme/knowledge/life-of-http-request.md

 x-xss-protection:0
 ```

-Definitiosn of some of the headers returned:
+Definitions of some of the headers returned:

 - `content-type` - The type of content that will be sent in the response body.
 We can see that the server responded with HTML
 - `content-encoding` - Tells the browser that the content being sent back is gzipped and it needs to do something with it